-I’d like to immerse myself in exploring the art of cinema.
-Studying films that create profundity through visuals.
+I love to understand and explore what goes behind making films, studying films that create profundity through visuals.
 Films which contemplate on our inscrutable emotions.
 Films that don’t shirk from the hard reality.
 But, every now and then, I return to films that cheer me up and are an instant, if only short-lived, cure for life’s blues.
 Particularly, films that make a compelling argument against my ‘dog-eat-dog’ world view.
 This year, we’ve had a fair share of fine feel good films, that left us with a big smile.

-Not all films I’ve listed here are family-friendly, but they are sure to warm the cockles of your soul.
+Not all films I’ve listed here are family-friendly, but they are sure to warm your heart.

 13. The Meddler